AccScience Publishing / IJB / Online First / DOI: 10.36922/IJB025100082

 Funding

-This work has been funded by the EU Horizon 2020 FET program UroPrint under grant agreement No 964883.
+This work was funded by the EU Horizon 2020 FET program UroPrint under grant agreement No 964883.

 Conflict of interest